 What do sign language interpreters actually do?

-A sign language interpreter transfers meaning from a signed or spoken language into another spoken or signed language – they relay information between deaf and hearing people.
+A sign language interpreter does not do a ‘word for word’ translation.
+They transfer meaning from a signed or spoken language into another spoken or signed language – they relay information between deaf and hearing people.

 The best way to explain what an interpreter does is by way of examples: